falcosecurity/kernel-crawler/README.md

 # Falcosecurity kernel-crawler

 It is a tool used to crawl supported kernels by multiple distros, and generate a [driverkit](https://github.com/falcosecurity/driverkit)-like config json.
-Output json can be found, for each supported architecture, under [kernels](/kernels) folder.
+Output json can be found, for each supported architecture, under [kernels](https://github.com/falcosecurity/kernel-crawler/tree/kernels) branch and on gh pages: https://falcosecurity.github.io/kernel-crawler/.

 A weekly [prow job](https://github.com/falcosecurity/test-infra/blob/master/config/jobs/update-kernels/update-kernels.yaml) will open a PR on this repo to update the json.
 As soon as the PR is merged and the json updated, another [prow job](https://github.com/falcosecurity/test-infra/blob/master/config/jobs/update-dbg/update-dbg.yaml) will create a PR on [test-infra](https://github.com/falcosecurity/test-infra) to generate the new Driverkit configs from the updated json.